 This marble run is definitely more aimed at kids or the kids at heart.
 It’s big, the parts are interchangeable, and it even glows in the dark.
 Over 60 pieces are included in the “small” kit, but you can also buy a “medium” kit that has 120 pieces if you want something more elaborate.
 There is also an expansion set that comes with more action pieces (stuff like loops, rails, and wheels).

-NATIONAL GEOGRAPHIC Glowing Marble Run – 80 Piece Construction Set with 15 Glow-in-the-Dark Glass Marbles, Mesh Storage Bag and Marble Pouch, Great Creative STEM Toy for Girls and Boys, Multicolor
+NATIONAL GEOGRAPHIC Glowing Marble Run – 80 Piece Construction Set with 15 Glow in the Dark Glass Marbles, Mesh Storage Bag & Marble Pouch, Great Creative Stem Toy for Girls & Boys

 Customize your own elaborate marble run.